Rio Bravo Lobby Card

 Now married to another Western fan, my love for the genre continues.
 I was once asked who I preferred in Westerns, John Wayne or Clint Eastwood.
 I told them that was like asking me to choose between coffee and sweet tea – the answer is whichever one’s in front of me at the moment.

-John Wayne, Dean Martin, Walter Brennan, Angie Dickinson (Feathers), and Ricky Nelson – with a cast like this, how could it not be a classic?
-Although it’s darn near impossible to pick any out of that group, I’d (personally) say that Martin, Dickinson, and Brennan make the movie extra special.
+John Wayne, Dean Martin, Walter Brennan, Angie Dickinson (Feathers), Ricky Nelson, Ward Bond – with a cast like this, how could it not be a classic?

 In a pretty limited role – Carlos Robante, as Pedro, is also the very definition of scene-stealer.